 We led a study to examine disturbed habitat in five caribou ranges near oil sands operations and find the best areas for restoration.

-Cenovus has been recognized by the Federal Government with the 2019 Canada’s Volunteer Award in the category of Business Leader in the prairie region.
+Cenovus has been recognized by the Federal Government with Canada’s Volunteer Award in the category of Business Leader in the prairie region.

 Our partnership with Amazon Web Services is changing how we use big data in the workplace.
 And what better way to test a new technology than to create a company-wide game?